camilstaps/SODA-POP-band-module/README.md

 designed as a single band QRP CW transceiver on a 3.6" square board.
 The mods described below make it a multi-bander.

+**Warning**: I have not actually tried to use these files yet.
+They may have errors.
+I shall in no event be liable for any claim, damages or other liability, whether in action of contract, tort or otherwise, arising from, out of or in connection with these files or their use.

 ## Main board
 - L3 has to be shorted.
 - Add 2-pin female headers on the place of L7 and L8